1and1/dependencytree/README.md

         ruby -Ilib lib/dependencytree.rb lib

-The output will be a JSON of the references:
+The output will be a JSON of the references.
+The interesting parts are:
+* uuid: Every class/module has a unique UUID for referencing.
+* resolved_refs: Resolved / found references that are pointing to the UUID of the refered class.
+* unresolved_refs: Unresolved references that could not be found inside the sources provided.
+This can be Ruby classes or other classes from gems.

+The following is the example for the dependency tree tool itself:

 ```
 [
    {